 A. Unfortunately not.

 Q. Did the culture at NameCheap change on MYDD, and if so how?
 From my perception, an also-ran registrar saw the backlash GoDaddy was getting for supporting SOPA and wanted to position themselves as an alternative.
-I wasn't familiar with your company before that, but the name portrays you as the Walmart of registrars (e.g. bargain basement -
+I wasn’t familiar with your company before that, but the name portrays you as the Walmart of registrars (e.g. bargain basement - equivalent of GoDaddy).
+Did you frame yourselves as protectors of Internet freedom before MYDD, or did you grow into that role as a result of GoDaddy’s actions?

 A. I can tell you personally that this is an issue I care deeply about.
 In fact, I had tweeted my position on SOPA before the Godaddy fiasco came about and I had actually learned their stance on the subject.
-So I am on record that this wasn't simply a knee jerk reaction.
-That being said, having your competition come out in favor of a bill like this inspired
+So I am on record that this wasn’t simply a knee jerk reaction.
+That being said, having your competition come out in favor of a bill like this inspired us even more to be proactive against this bill happening.
+Sometimes that’s all it takes to light a fire under you as an organization.
+There’s real passion and integrity behind our efforts here.

 A. Love all types of cheese.
 I would have to say some baked camembert with honey is delicious but also love monterrey jack for my quesadillas.